 The Servicemembers Civil Relief Act (SCRA), Pub.
 L. No. 108-109 (2003) provides for the temporary suspension of civil proceedings for persons in active military duty and activated reservists.
 To comply with SCRA, the party requesting a judgment must submit a sworn affidavit stating whether or not the other party is in the military service before the court may enter a judgment against a person who has not appeared in a civil proceeding.

 If the party requesting judgment does not have knowledge about the military status of the other party, reasonable efforts should be made to make this determination.
-If you have the other party's social security number, you may request a search through the United States Department of Defense.
+If you have the other party's social security number, you may request a search through the Servicemembers Civil Relief Act (SCRA) website.
 Whatever efforts you make to determine the other party's status should be documented in your sworn affidavit.